 Bocas del Toro to Panama City by Transfer

 Now, I’m not going to tell you that I suffer from separation anxiety because that would sound pretty lame, but I will tell you that before this trip I’d been travelling with the same two boys that I’d met in San Jose for almost two weeks and, well, travelling alone again was going to feel weird.
-(Two is a lifetime in travel-land, if you know, you know.)
+(Two weeks is a lifetime in backpacker terms – if you know, you know.)

-This is one of the reasons I decided to pay for a “private shuttle” from Bocas to Panama City rather than trying to wing it myself with the public bus.
-Another reason is that you have to book your bus ticket in person, and I wasn’t willing to get all the way to the mainland only to find that bus tickets had sold out.
+This is one of the reasons I decided to pay for a “private transfer” from Bocas to Panama City rather than trying to wing it myself with the public bus.
+Another reason is that you have to book your bus ticket in person, and I wasn’t willing to travel all the way to the mainland only to find that bus tickets had sold out.
+It did cost more than buying all of the tickets separately, but in my opinion it was worth the extra cash.
 But, more on that later.

-Having travelled through the majority of Central America already, I thought I knew the deal.
+Having travelled through the majority of Central America already, I thought I knew the deal when it came to “private transfers”.
 Some random guy turns up in a minivan and collects a bunch of foreigners, then drops them off at various places whilst you try not to fall asleep and miss your stop.

 That wasn’t quite how it worked here.